ChaoningZhang/MobileSAM/README.md

 </p>

 # Faster Segment Anything (MobileSAM)
 :pushpin: MobileSAM paper is available at [ResearchGate](https://www.researchgate.net/publication/371851844_Faster_Segment_Anything_Towards_Lightweight_SAM_for_Mobile_Applications) and [arXiv](https://arxiv.org/pdf/2306.14289.pdf).
-The latest version will first appear on [ResearchGate](https://arxiv.org/pdf/2306.14289.pdf), since it takes time for arXiv to update the content.

-:pushpin: **MobileSAM supports ONNX model export**.
+:pushpin: **Support for ONNX model export**.
 Feel free to test it on your devices and let us know in case of unexpected issues.

 :pushpin: **A demo of MobileSAM** running on **CPU in the hugging face** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 Stayed tuned for a new version with more features!
+You can also run a demo of MobileSAM on your local PC with [one line of code](https://github.com/ChaoningZhang/MobileSAM/tree/master/app).

-:pushpin: **A demo of MobileSAM** running on **CPU in your own browser** is open at [demo link](https://mobilesam.glitch.me/).
-This demo is made by [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser).
-Note that this is an unofficial version and stayed tuned for an official version with more features!
+:grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Thank you all!)

-:grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Daily update.
-Thank you all!)
+* **2023/07/03**: [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser) shows a demo of running MobileSAM on the browser of your local PC or Mobile phones.
 * **2023/07/02**: [Inpaint-Anything](https://github.com/qiaoyu1002/Inpaint-Anything) supports MobileSAM for faster and lightweight Inpaint Anything
-* **2023/07/02**: [Personalize-SAM](https://github.com/qiaoyu1002/Personalize-SAM) supports MobileSAM for faster and lightweight Personalize Segment Anything with 1 Shot
+* **2023/07/02**: [Personalize-SAM](https://github.com/qiaoyu1002/Personalize-SAM) supports cMobileSAM for faster and lightweight Personalize Segment Anything with 1 Shot
 * **2023/07/01**: [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser) makes an example implementation of MobileSAM in the browser.
 * **2023/06/30**: [SegmentAnythingin3D](https://github.com/Jumpat/SegmentAnythingin3D) supports MobileSAM to segment anything in 3D efficiently.
 * **2023/06/30**: MobileSAM has been featured by [AK](https://twitter.com/_akhaliq?lang=en) for the second time, see the link [AK's MobileSAM tweet](https://twitter.com/_akhaliq/status/1674410573075718145).
 Welcome to retweet.